alecbarrett/Prop2Count/README.md

+Using the above observation, we tested whether there is an easily modeled relationship between the %non-zero cells, and the total counts within a single cell cluster.

+We used a logit function to model the relationship between the %non-zero cells and the log of the total counts, and found that it fits well without any tuned parameters, provided it is scaled by the log of the total cells in the cluster.

 ![logit model](https://github.com/alecbarrett/Prop2Count/blob/main/img/SIA%20plot%20010823.png)
 ### Figure 3: modeling the %non-zero cells against the ln(counts) in a single replicate using a logit function ln(counts) = ln(p/1-p) + ln(nCells).
 Each dot is a gene, and we are representing the data from just one pseudobulk sample

 From this graph, we see two things
-1. While most genes show a clear tight relationship between the %non-zero cells and the counts, some genes that are detected in vanishingly few cells have extremely high counts values
+1. Most genes show a clear relationship between the %non-zero cells and the counts, but some genes that are detected in vanishingly few cells have extremely high counts values
     * This may represent rare undetected doublets, high background in certain cells, or misannotated individual barcodes
     * We propose that this is the cause of the lower accuracy seen in the counts data for gene detection, and that the %non-zero cells is a metric that is more robust to rare but strong injections of contaminating information.
 2. We can model the relationship between counts and the %non-zero cells with a simple logit function, without any need to estimate parameters for the fit.
 This in turn allows us a simple equation for moving between counts and proportions spaces.